danielfone/danielfone.github.io.old/source/_posts/2013-10-19-prototyping-web-applications-in-rails-4.markdown

     $ rails server

+Because we haven't set up our [root route][root-api], you'll need to navigate to http://localhost:3000/reimbursements .

 We've barely written any code but we've got a fully functional web application.
 Admittedly it's not very useful yet, but it's a powerful base to add functionality on to our prototype.
 Be sure to create a few `Employees` for our next step.